 Deactivation is disconnecting an app or service from a valid user license.
 You can deactivate an app without uninstalling it from your computer, and you can reactivate it later.

 Deactivation issues can sometimes occur—for example, if you can’t access the computer on which you want to deactivate an installed app.

 Having deactivation issues with a Creative Cloud app or service?
-See Creative Cloud activation and sign-in troubleshooting.
+See Troubleshoot Creative Cloud activation errors.

 Uninstalling an app from a computer does not deactivate its license.
 To deactivate an app, follow the steps below for your product.
 If you uninstalled your app from a computer you can’t access, see Have you lost access to your previous computer?

 Make sure you’re connected to the Internet.
 Reinstall Acrobat Pro DC or Acrobat Standard DC on the same computer on which it was originally installed.